Dr. Mark is a veterinarian. He has been working with dogs for more than 40 years.

-- Caeli (pronounce “kaylee”, an Irish folk dance)
+- Caeli (pronounced “kaylee," an Irish folk dance)

-- Darragh (p. di-re, a popular boy´s name based in mythology)
+- Darragh (pronounced di-re, a popular boy's name based in mythology)

-- Derry (a city and a river in the north)
+- Derry (city and a river in the north)

-- Dylan (a popular boy´s name that means “faithful and loyal”)
+- Dylan (popular boy's name that means “faithful and loyal”)

 - MacCool (the surname of Fionn, a giant from Ireland)